Voluntary and Community Sector

 The VCS can be split into two parts – front line organisations that provide services to the public, such as Age Concern and the Citizens Advice Bureau, and umbrella or 'infrastructure' organisations that support these front line organisations.

-- Community Action South East Kent (CASE Kent) advises on setting-up new groups, funding, training, and business planning
+In Kent the VCS is supported by Stronger Kent Communities who can advise on setting-up new groups, funding, training, and business planning

-- Ashford and District Volunteer Centre which provides information on volunteering opportunities for all, placements and support and advice to organisations who use volunteers
+Ashford and District Volunteer Centre provides information on volunteering opportunities for all including placements and support and advice to organisations who use volunteers

 Why is the VCS important?